microsoft/WPF-Samples/Data Binding/ValidateItemSample/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Validate the Data of an Object Sample"
+---

 # Validate the Data of an Object Sample
 This sample demonstrates how to validate multiple bindings against each other by using a BindingGroup.
 A BindingGroup contains multiple Binding objects and ValidationRule objects.
 When a ValidationRule that belongs to a BindingGroup runs, the Validate method can get the value of each binding in the BindingGroup.